 And this can be something to consider when we run images and thoughts in our mind.
-A fear or phobic response, a dread or a self-limiting belief is seen, felt and experienced by the individual and yet can only be interpreted by others.
-However that interpretation will often not even be close to the reality of the individual who owns the fear or dread.
+A fear or phobic response, dread, or a self-limiting belief is seen, felt, and experienced by the individual and yet can only be interpreted by others.
+However, that interpretation will often not even be close to the reality of the individual who owns the fear or dread.

 And for me, this is important in my work.
 I often say to people that no problem is too small or trivial if it is serious enough to affect the individual’s quality of life.
 Sometimes a mental picture cannot be changed, but it can be seen through new eyes, and with new understanding.